 The Rose Garden at Anglesey Abbey

-Many of the varieties on display in the Rose Garden are available in our Plant Centre, which is open daily, from 10am - 5.30pm (4.30pm in Winter).
+The current scheme, was completed in 1939 and remains the same to this day.
+Many of the varieties on display in the Rose Garden can be found in our Plant Centre, which is open daily and found located through the Shop.